wso2/docs-ei/en/streaming-integrator/docs/admin/viewing-overall-statistics.md

 - The total window count in all the Siddhi applications you have selected to monitor.

 The **Window Statistics** widget also provides a link to the **Siddhi Window Statistics** dashboard where you can [view window statistics](viewing-window-statistics.md).

+**Purpose**

+To monitor the windows defined in your WSO2 Streaming Integrator deployment and assessing the extent to which each window is used.

+!!! tip "Recommended action"

 ## Aggregation Statistics